 The Board’s role is a strategic one, focused on the big picture and employing the Principal to manage the school.

-The BOT is made up of the School Principal, a representative from the school staff, several parent representatives who are elected by the parents and other members who are appointed by the BOT.
+The BOT is made up of the School Principal, a trustee from the school staff, several parent trustees who are elected by the parents, and other members who are appointed by the BOT.

 The board’s role is set by the Education Act and the BOT is required to ensure the school meets the government’s National Education Priorities.
 These are:

 Parents are very welcome to attend board meetings.
 This is a great way to learn about the board if you have an interest in becoming a parent representative.
 Meeting dates are published in the school newsletter but don’t hesitate to get in touch with the board chair using the contact form below if you would like more information.

 If you are a parent and have a question or an issue to raise with the board you are encouraged to speak with your child’s teacher in the first instance.
 If any doubts remain, our principal makes a point of being highly available.
 Please do not hesitate to make contact.